-- Determining the taxable value of each piece of the real estate, which the Tax Assessors will use to determine the owed property tax.
+- Determining each piece of the real estate’s taxable value, which the Tax Assessors will use to determine the owed property tax.

 - Collecting property tax from the property owners.
 They issue annual tax bills to all property owners in Wakulla County and work with the county’s sheriff’s office to foreclose on properties with delinquent taxes.

-A property tax is a tax on any owned property, levied on the property’s owned by a state, local, or national government.
-In the past, property taxes often collected on many types of wealth.
-Today, however, the most common form of the property tax levied on to the land and fix improvements, like buildings.
+A property tax is a tax on any owned property, levied on the property owned by a state, local, or national government.
+In the past, property taxes were often collected on many types of wealth.
+Today, however, the property tax’s most common form levied on the land and fixed improvements, like buildings.

 The common method of calculating property tax depends on two essential measurements.
-The property’s assessment value is the base taxable value of the property that needs taxing, and the property tax rate and millage rate is the actual tax rate levied on the assessed value of the property.
+The property’s assessment value is the base taxable value of the property that needs taxing.
+The property tax rate and millage rate is the actual tax rate levied on the property’s assessed value.
 For more details, see calculating property tax.

 As opposed to the income taxes, the property taxes are not self-assessed.
-The local tax assessor determines the taxable value of your property and sends you a yearly tax bill based on their appraisal.
+The local tax assessor determines your property’s taxable value and sends you a yearly tax bill based on their appraisal.
 The overall property tax bill breaks down into individual line items.
 Standard components of a property tax include: